 - For remote out-of-band management (OOB), enter the OOB management interface IP address into a Telnet or secure shell (SSH) client and log in to the switch using the user ID and password to access the CLI. - For local management, use the attached console connection to the master switch to log in to the CLI.
 Console access to the stack CLI is available on the master only. - For remote in-band management from a network management station, enter the virtual local area network (VLAN) IP address of the management port and log in to the switch to access the CLI.

 Configuring and Bringing Up a Stack

-After you attach the cables in a stack of Aggregators, perform the following steps to configure and bring up the stack:
+After you attach the 40G QSFP or direct attach cables in a stack of Aggregators, to bring up the stack, follow these steps.